From Fair Decision Making to Social Equality: Model

-Motivated by these properties, in what follows the remainder of the analysis of the behavior of the selection process on the groups' distributions due to the different policies is performed under CT dynamics.
+The CT dynamics thus derived \eqref{eq:CTdynamic} can also be motivated in two additional ways.
+As shown through technical lemmas in appendix \ref{apx:proofs}, it maintains the properties of the DT dynamics regarding conditions leading to social equality.
+Moreover, it possesses additional properties that greatly facilitate the analysis.
+Therefore, in what follows, the analysis of the selection process on the groups' distributions due to the different policies is performed under CT dynamics.
 The treatment could have initially started with CT dynamics, however the setup is more intuitive in DT and motivates the transition better.